naqeebghazi/darey.linuxadmin/README.md

 ![lsinUsr_bin](https://github.com/naqeebghazi/darey.linuxadmin/blob/main/images/whichbinaries.png?raw=true)

 A binary : Is a file that is not human readable.
+Stored in the /usr/bin folder.
 It is a compiled version of the program written by programmers